bcritt1/H-S-Documentation/scripts/pos_ner/python/nltk/readme.md

 # NLTK NER Workflow

-This repo contains three simple files that execute spaCy's [parts of speech](https://spacy.io/usage/linguistic-features/#pos-tagging) and named (entity recognition](https://spacy.io/usage/linguistic-features/#named-entities) functions on a directory of txt files.
+This repo contains two simple files that execute [nltk's](https://www.nltk.org/index.html) parts of speech and named entity taggers on a directory of .txt files.

 ## File Overview

 The files consist of:

-1. [nltkNER.py](/scripts/pos_ner/python/spacy/spacy.py): Runs ntlk on a corpus, outputing a .csv file with POS and .json file with NER for all the words in your corpus.
+1. [nltkNER.py](/scripts/pos_ner/python/nltk/nltkNER.py): Runs ntlk on a corpus, outputing a .csv file with POS and .json file with NER for all the words in your corpus.
-2. [nltkNER.sbatch](/scripts/pos_ner/python/spacy/spacy.sbatch): Creates a batch job for nltkNER.py.
+2. [nltkNER.sbatch](/scripts/pos_ner/python/nltk/nltkNER.sbatch): Creates a batch job for nltkNER.py.

 ## Usage instructions